GreyCorbel/azure-automation-devops-integration/README.md

 - if found, it's used for import of runbook
 - if not found, warning is logged

-The same logic applies for variables - variable definition is loaded from definition JSON file, and content of variable is first searched for in Stage-specific folder and - if not found there - in Common folder.
+Similar logic applies to import of DSC configurations and automation variables - definition is loaded from definition JSON file, and content or implementation is first searched for in Stage-specific folder and - if not found there - in Common folder.

 ## Integration script
 Integration with DevOps is implemented by devops_integration.ps1 script.
 It's supposed to be run by standard Azure PowerShell task in DevOps - note that script uses **Az Powershell** module, so Azure Powershell task version should be at least 4.* (previous versions rely on AzureRm Powershell instead of Az Powershell).

 Typical usage and command line:
 ```
-$(System.DefaultWorkingDirectory)/devops_integration.ps1 -ProjectDir "$(System.DefaultWorkingDirectory)" -EnvironmentName $(EnvironmentName) -ResourceGroup $(ResourceGroup) -AutomationAccount $(AutomationAccount) -AutoPublish
+$(System.DefaultWorkingDirectory)/devops_integration.ps1 -ProjectDir "$(System.DefaultWorkingDirectory)" -Scope 'Runbooks','Variables' -EnvironmentName $(EnvironmentName) -ResourceGroup $(ResourceGroup) -AutomationAccount $(AutomationAccount) -AutoPublish
 ```
-Above sample loads environment name, resource group of automation account and automation account name from variables defined for DevOps release, imports runbooks and variables as dfined in JSON definition files in repo, and automatically publishes all runbooks (unless runbook definition file specifies that runbook shall not be published).
+Above sample loads environment name, resource group of automation account and automation account name from variables defined for DevOps release, imports runbooks and variables as defined in JSON definition files in repo, and automatically publishes all runbooks (unless definition file specifies that runbook shall not be published).
 Running task produces output simlar to the below upon successful finish:
 ```
 2020-06-25T10:39:33.0686398Z ##[section]Starting: Run devops_integration.ps1